-Depression can occur at any point in someone’s life, if it occurs in childhood and we are able to address the signs and symptoms we can make a large change to the future of that child.
-The features that you may see in depression in your child are often
+Depression can occur at any point in someone’s life.
+If it occurs in childhood and we are able to address the signs and symptoms we can make a large change to the future of that child.

 - Low mood